QuTech-Delft/cQASM-spec/README.md

 > JvS: this is consistent with cQASM 1.0.
 I could not find the combination of ranges and set entries to be specified anywhere, but the grammar already allowed it.

+Multi-qubit gates and multi-operand classical instructions can also make use of this indexation method.
+In this case, the number of selected elements must be the same for each operand, or (for source operands) only a single element must be selected.
+For instance:

+    add x[0:7], 1 -> x[0:7] # Perform 8 increments in parallel
+    mov x[0,1] -> x[1,0]    # A way to write down a classical swap operation cnot q[0], q[1:8]       # Apply CNOT to q[1] through q[8] using q[0] as control

 cQASM 2.0 does not require indices, sets, or slices to be literals; they can take any scalar value.
 For instance,

     int<32> v